TylorTazz2024/TylorTazz2024/README.md

 ### 🧾 **Evidence (10%)**
 - Created a professional [LinkedIn Profile](https://www.linkedin.com/in/tandile-malifethe-05b867246/).
-- Connected with ICT professionals, peers, and mentors.
+- Connected with peers, ICT professionals, and mentors.
-- Shared reflections and project updates to build a digital presence.
+- Shared academic and GitHub achievements to enhance digital presence.

 ### 💡 **Reflection (STAR – 10%)**
-**Situation:** Needed to build a professional identity online.
+**Situation:** I needed to establish an online professional identity to connect with the ICT community.
-**Task:** Develop a profile that reflects my skills and career goals.
+**Task:** Build and maintain a LinkedIn profile showcasing my academic and technical accomplishments.
-**Action:** I showcased my GitHub projects, academic achievements, and certifications on LinkedIn.
+**Action:** Highlighted projects, certifications, and key ICT competencies.
-**Result:** Enhanced my employability visibility and began engaging with professionals in the ICT field.
+**Result:** Strengthened my professional network and gained visibility within the technology and business analysis fields.

 ---

 ## 🏢 Workplace Etiquette

 ### 🧾 **Evidence (10%)**
-- Participated in class discussions on professionalism and digital conduct.
+- Participated in group projects that emphasized teamwork, reliability, and professionalism.
-- Practiced punctuality, collaboration, and respectful communication in team projects.
+- Practiced punctuality, collaboration, and task accountability.
 - [📹 Q6 System Walkthrough](https://github.com/TylorTazz2024/TylorTazz2024/blob/main/Q6.mp4)

 ### 💡 **Reflection (STAR – 10%)**
-**Situation:** Worked in a team environment where mutual respect and deadlines were essential.
+**Situation:** Collaborated in a software development team for an academic project.
-**Task:** Maintain professional behaviour, time management, and accountability.
+**Task:** Maintain professionalism and effective communication under deadlines.
-**Action:** Communicated effectively, supported teammates, and prioritized tasks to meet submission timelines.
+**Action:** Contributed to coding, task organization, and conflict resolution while ensuring respect and inclusion.
-**Result:** Improved teamwork, leadership, and adaptability—traits vital for the modern ICT workplace.
+**Result:** Gained a stronger sense of accountability and teamwork, essential for the professional workplace.

 ---